iluvjava/Maths/Notebook 2.0/AMATH 503/Fourier Series (PDE Flavor).md

 Then, an interval of $(-L, L)$ can represent every points on the ring.

 Assume that the ring is insulated, there is no heat escaping it.

+**Here is the Gist of it**

+Split any function into an even and odd parts.
+The odd parts is handle by the $\sin$ series and the even part is handled by the $\cos$ series.

 ---